Design notes from Niela

 Some read the Marlet textile design as lichen on a rock, others see the influence of seal skin.
 Both are quite understandable, and valid as interpretations.

 We need to consider that many people encounter this pattern for the first time in my studio, which is a few hundred yards from the shore in Hoswick!
-In fact, I thought about naming this collection Shoormal, which is a Shetland dialect word for the point at which the shore meets the sea.
+In fact, I thought about naming this collection Shoormal, which is a Shetland dialect word for an inbetween point at which the shore meets the sea.

 Marlet is a Shetland word for mottled, but the source of this speckled pattern originates thousands of miles from Shetland.
 Nobody has ever guessed it correctly…